|HOME | ABOUT | NEWS | MEMBERSHIP | EVENTS | PUBLICATIONS | BLOGS | CONTACT|

 John Benjamins FILLM Prize

-As adopted by the official representatives of the Member-Associations at their meetings held at Oxford on 14 and 15 September 1954, during the 6th International Congress of the Federation; and including amendments adopted at Heidelberg (7th International Congress) on 25 August 1957, at Strasbourg (10th International Congress) on 28 August 1966, in Paris (at a meeting of the Committee) on 4 July 1977, at Budapest (16th International Congress) on 21 August 1984, and during an electronic meeting of the Committee on 19 October 2012, and at Vienna on 12 July 2018 (at a meeting of the Committee); and at an online meeting of the Committee on 26 July 2020.
+As adopted by the official representatives of the Member-Associations at their meetings held at Oxford on 14 and 15 September 1954, during the 6th International Congress of the Federation; and including amendments adopted at Heidelberg (7th International Congress) on 25 August 1957, at Strasbourg (10th International Congress) on 28 August 1966, in Paris (at a meeting of the Committee) on 4 July 1977, at Budapest (16th International Congress) on 21 August 1984, at an electronic meeting of the Committee on 19 October 2012, and at Vienna on 12 July 2018 (at a meeting of the Committee); and at an online meeting of the Committee on 26 July 2020.